timurrrr/86buttdrop/README.md

 This is comparable to the price of a seat bracket for a bucket seat WITHOUT the bucket seat!

 Consider [donating](#support-the-project) to help me offset the R&D costs for this project.

+### Does it require any modifications to the stock parts?

+Yes, but should be minor.

+All "legroom" options require bending one non-functional tab on the bottom of the seat that is out of the view.
+Some wires need to be relocated, but that's reversible.
+The plastic covers for the rear ends of the factory rails need to be removed and can break (very brittle plastic), but they don't matter that much, especially if nobody can fit behind you anyway.

+Some "legroom" options might require additional mostly-reversible bending of the parts underneath the seat.

+No drilling or cutting of stock parts is required.

+### Does the kit "just work"?

+I tried my best, but you might need to drill or file a few mm here and there if I messed something up.
+SendCutSend can mess something up too, so if some parts don't seem to fit, please compare them against the files you send to them.
+They messed up one of my orders badly, but to their credit they made new parts for me for free.

 ### Can I adjust the legroom with this kit?